rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 files or filegroups.

 Every piecemeal restore starts with a partial restore sequence `RESTORE DATABASE` statement that restores a full backup with a `PARTIAL` option.
-When it is completed, the database should be online partially, which implies that remaining files are in recovery pending mode because the recovery has been postponed.
+When this restore completes, the database should be online partially, which implies that remaining files are in recovery pending mode because the recovery has been postponed.

 The piecemeal restore depends on the recovery model of the database and its